eduardostalinho/feedbloom/README.md

 - Fix: Text that is longer than 1 line don't have the first line flushed.
 - Use with [i3wm](https://i3wm.org/)
 - Add command line options for format, entries limit, feedfile path, and reader and printer times.
+- Test and test and test.
+How to test asyncio?